leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 This would need expansive changes to the database structure, and a new input element for multilangual text input.

+### Clean up Dependency Management

+Most of the dependency management happens in the `Services` folders, but in some places `Initiators` are used in tandem with the `Services`.
+Either `Initiators` should be used consistently for every entry point into `MetaData` (and `Services` reserved for things used across 'sub-components'), or everthing should be done in `Services`.

+Further, `Settings` should also be refactored to use `Services` properly.

 ### Improve Unit Test Coverage